Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - If a valid backtrack path is available, the program:

-   - Takes the next position from the path.
+   - **Retrieves the Next Step:** It pops the next position from the stored backtrack path.

-   - Moves the explorer there.
+   - **Updates Position:** The explorer moves directly to that cell by updating its (x, y) coordinates.

-   - Increments the `backtrack_count` for tracking.
+   - **Tracks Backtracking:** It increments the backtrack_count to record that a backtrack operation occurred.

 **This is the actual reversal in progress: the explorer is walking back through a known path toward a better decision point.**